-President Obama met for more than 90 minutes Friday with Senate Republicans as their House GOP counterparts discussed a short-term increase in the debt ceiling that would head off an historic government default.
+President Obama met Friday with Senate Republicans as their House GOP counterparts discussed a short-term increase in the debt ceiling that would head off an historic government default.

-Obama and the Republican senators also discussed possible ways to end the government shutdown, now in its 11th day.
+Obama and the Republican senators also planned to discuss ways to end the government shutdown, now in its 11th day.

 If Congress does not increase the debt ceiling by Thursday, the government will lose authority to borrow money to pay its bills and would have to default on some of them.